MaRisk BT 3-Compliant Risk Reporting for Governance Bodies

 How can an integrated reporting framework be developed for leadership bodies?

-An integrated reporting framework connects various reporting dimensions in a coherent system that enables holistic corporate governance.
+An integrated reporting framework connects various reporting dimensions in a coherent system that enables comprehensive corporate governance.
 It overcomes information silos and creates a comprehensive decision-making basis for leadership bodies.

 🔄 Integration Dimensions: